vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 **3-1.** Lord Naoshige once remarked: “Nothing is felt so profoundly as *giri*.[^324] There are tragic occurrences, such as when my cousin died, that do not even elicit my tears.
 Then, for some reason I listen to tales of men who lived 50 years or even 100 years ago, with whom I have no affinity or relation to, and I cry from a sense of *giri*.”

+[^324]: *Giri* is an important concept that refers to the “obligation” to act in accordance with established social protocols.
+In the context of samurai, the concept referred mainly to their obligation of service to their liege lord, even if it meant sacrificing their lives in their enduring quest to repay the favor \(*on*\) bestowed upon them.
+In this example, Naoshige is referring to the sense of obligation to unrelated ancestors allied to the clan who helped forge the culture and ways of his beloved domain.

 ___________

 **3-9.** A newcomer among Lord Naoshige’s attendants was shown preferential treatment by His Lordship.
 One day, some of the older retainers decided to express their objections to Lord Naoshige.
 “Sire, we see that you are showing favoritism to a certain attendant who has not fought with us in battle, and we cannot see how he can be of use in a critical time of need.
 Pray tell, why do you treat him so kindly?”